-% who say, in thinking about the state of the country
+% who say, in thinking about the state of the country these days, they feel ...

 Republicans are modestly more likely than Democrats to say they are hopeful (50% vs. 43%).
 Only a quarter of Republicans report feeling proud thinking about the country these days.
 Still, that is substantially higher than the share of Democrats saying this (10%).